Marlena Shaw

-Marlena Shaw (born Marlina Burgess, September 22, 1942) is an American jazz, blues and soul singer.
-Shaw began her singing career in the 1960s and is still singing today.
+Marlina Burgess (September 22, 1939 – January 19, 2024), professionally known by her stage name Marlena Shaw, was an American singer.
+Shaw began her singing career in the 1960s and continued to perform until her death.
 Her music has often been sampled in hip hop music, and used in television commercials.

-Early life
+Background

 Marlena Shaw was born in New Rochelle, New York.
 She was first introduced to music by her uncle Jimmy Burgess, a jazz trumpet player.
 In an interview with The New York Times, she told the reporter: "He [Jimmy Burgess] introduced me to good music through records – Dizzy [Gillespie], Miles [Davis], a lot of gospel things, and Al Hibbler, who really knows how to phrase a song."
 In 1952, Burgess brought her on stage at the Apollo Theater in Harlem to sing with his band.
 Shaw's mother did not want Marlena to go on tour with her uncle at such a young age.
 Shaw enrolled in the New York State Teachers College in Potsdam (now known as the State University of New York at Potsdam) to study music but she later dropped out.